-Two of the most common measures of student success — graduation rate and year-over-year student retention rate — stood out for the main campus of the University of Pittsburgh.
+Two of the most common measures of student success — graduation rate and year-over-year student retention rate — stood out for the main campus of the accredited University of Pittsburgh.
 Just three percent of all 1,649 schools we surveyed nationwide had a higher percentage of students who chose to re-enroll after completing a lower-division year, and its graduation rate was No. 2 among schools on our list.

-As the third-largest campus on our list, it's fitting that it took the No. 3 spot for the size of its degree catalog.
+As the third-largest institution on our list, it's fitting that it took the No. 3 spot for the size of its degree catalog.
 Students at Pitt also received the most institutional grant aid relative to their tuition and fees expense of any school that made our top ten.
 Pitt also posted the second-lowest cost of books and supplies among our best traditional and online schools in Pennsylvania.

 Not only are Penn State's online programs numerous, they've earned national recognition for their quality of student services and faculty credentials.
-U.S. News & World Report ranked the online bachelor's programs at Penn State's University Park campus in a tie for No. 8 nationwide on their 2017 list of top distance education universities.
+U.S. News & World Report ranked the online undergraduate programs at Penn State's University Park campus in a tie for No. 8 nationwide on their 2017 list of top distance education universities.

 The large array of degree plans available at this western Pennsylvania school provides a broadly inclusive PA TRAC agreement with the state's two-year colleges.
 No other State System school on our list permits as many different transfer courses as the more than 88,500 commonly accepted at IUP.
 Campus-based flexibility measures like weekend/evening degree programs and placement services for graduates are also available.